 These conditions hold true if you are married, single, old or young, rich or poor.
 They apply to laymen, pastors, missionaries, and businessmen.
-They are conditions that transcend age, gender, race, and cultural background.
-If you are a business, small group, or church leader, I have included a small group study that follows a brief video presentation that will give you information at the end of the book about pursuing holy ambition as a group.
+They are conditions that transcend age, gender, race, or cultural background.
+If you are a business, small group, or church leader, I have included a small group study that follows a brief DVD presentation that will help you pursue holy ambition as a group.
 But remember, when the eyes of the Lord are searching the earth, He is primarily looking for starting points, for individual men and women who will be catalysts for change that draw others into lives of holy ambition for God.

 The first thing God notes when He finds a select person who is moving toward holy ambition is a dislocated heart.
 That's the best place for us to start, too.
-Let's get started!
+Do you have a dislocated heart?

-THINK IT OVER
+TALK IT OVER

-- If God gave you an unlimited check to do anything for Him, what would you do?
-Why?
-How would you define "holy ambition"? - 2.
-For you personally, what would it look like to "finish well"? - 3.
-"For the eyes of the LORD move to and fro throughout the earth that He may strongly support those whose heart is completely His" (2 Chron.
-16:9a NASB).What is your greatest roadblock to having a heart that is "completely His"? - 4.
-When in your life were you most living "all out" for Christ? - 5.
-Spend some time reflecting on the following words from the lips of Jesus.
+Question from Chip on the video: If God gave you an unlimited check to do anything for Him, what is the desire that is on your heart?

+- 1. How would you define "holy ambition"? - 2.
+For you personally, what would it look like to "finish well"?
+What would need to be true of you so that God would say, "well done, good and faithful servant"? - "For the eyes of the Lord move to and fro throughout the earth that He may strongly support those whose heart is completely His" (2 Chronicles 16:9a).

+What is your greatest roadblock to having a heart that is "completely His"?

+- 4. When in your life were you most living "all out" for Christ? - 5.
+Spend some time talking about the following words from the lips of Jesus.
 What do these verses teach us about "holy ambition"?

 As they were walking along the road, a man said to him, "I will follow you wherever you go."
-Jesus replied, "Foxes have dens and birds of the air have nests, but the Son of Man has no place to lay his head."
+Jesus replied, "Foxes have holes and birds of the air have nests, but the Son of Man has no place to lay his head."
 He said to another man, "Follow me."
-But he replied, "Lord, first let me go and bury my father."
+But the man replied, "Lord, first let me go and bury my father."
 Jesus said to him, "Let the dead bury their own dead, but you go and proclaim the kingdom of God."
-Still another said, "I will follow you, Lord; but first let me go back and say goodbye to my family."
-Jesus replied, "No one who puts a hand to the plow and looks back is fit for service in the kingdom of God."-Luke 9:57-62
+Still another said, "I will follow you, Lord; but first let me go back and say good-by to my family."
+Jesus replied, "No one who puts his hand to the plow and looks back is fit for service in the kingdom of God."
+Luke 9:57-62 (NIV)

-6. Asa's determination to be "a difference maker had been dulled by twenty years of peace and financial prosperity."
+6. Chip said that Asa's determination to be "a difference maker had been dulled by twenty years of peace and financial prosperity."
 What is in your life that can dull your holy ambition?
-7. Who do you respect and admire as someone who "finishes well"?
+7. Who do you respect and admire as someone who "finished well"?
 It could be someone in Scripture or a personal acquaintance.
-What is it about their life that you respect most?
+What is it about their life that you respect the most?

-LIVE IT OUT
+IVE IT OUT

 - Connect this week with someone whose heart seems to be "completely God's."
 Have a spiritual conversation about life and faith.
-Listen and learn from them.
-What do they do to remain radically reliant on God and continually trust Him? - 2.
-This week read for yourself the story of Asa from 2 Chronicles 14-16 and answer the following two questions. - Where do you see holy ambition in Asa's life? - Where do you see selfish ambition in Asa's life?
+Learn from them what they do to keep their "edge" spiritually. - 2.
+This week read for yourself the story of Asa from 2 Chronicles 14-16 and answer the following two questions.

+Where do you see holy ambition in Asa's life?
+Where do you see selfish ambition in Asa's life?